stinkytroll/tech264-cloud-linux/blob/blob.md

 17. Go back to the container and select **change access level**.
 18. Change it from **Private** to **Blob**.
 19. Now, you'll be able to get the URL and view the file.

+# Adding images to the sparta app

+1. Create the app VM using the app image.
+2. Download Azure CLI.
+3. Create your container, following the steps to do so.
+4. And download the cat image using the `wget` command.
+5. Use the `az upload` command to upload the image into the container.
+6. Make Blob public in the configuration settings.
+7. Add the URL for the Blob in the HTML script under the `/repo/app/views/index.ejs` and edit the `img` line, replacing the sparta app with the link from the configuration settings.
+8. Refresh page and see your lovely cat.